-The College takes great pride in the community at the College of Southern Idaho and offers many advantages for students, faculty, and staff.
-This community is a great place to live, learn, work, and study, however, this does not mean that the campus community is immune from problems that arise in other communities.
+The College takes great pride in the community and offers many advantages for students, faculty, and staff.
+This community is a great place to live, learn, work, and study.
+However, this does not mean that the campus community is immune from similar problems that arise in other communities.
 With that in mind, CSI has taken progressive measures to create and maintain a safe and secure environment on campus.

-Though the College is progressive with its policies, programs, and education, it is up to each of us to live with a sense of awareness and use reasonable judgment when living, working, or visiting campus.
+Though the College is progressive with its policies, programs, and education, it is up to each of us to live with a sense of awareness and use reasonable judgment when living, working, or visiting the campus.